crosshj/assistant/bookmarks/src/gun/_plan/APP_CONTROLLER_REFACTOR_PLAN.md

 ## Current State

 -   AppController is stubbed with handlers
--   ConnectionController still has direct connection service dependency
+-   ConnectionController uses event system (no direct service dependencies)
+-   PropsService removed - functionality moved to RoomController/Room.js and SyncService
 -   Services are still active and handling events
 -   GunDBWrapper is instantiated in AppController but not yet used

 ## Next Steps

-1. Begin Phase 0: Remove ConnectionController dependencies
-2. Test network info flow through events
-3. Proceed to Phase 1: Room operations
+1. **Begin Phase 1: Room operations**